Arrondissement de Mouscron

-Visiting Information: Wheelchair access to this cemetery is possible, but may be by an alternative entrance.
-For further information regarding wheelchair access, please contact our Enquiries Section on 01628 507200.
+Visiting Information: Wheelchair access possible via main entrance.
+For further information regarding wheelchair access, please contact our Enquiries Department on telephone number: 01628 634221

-Location Information: Motor Car Corner Cemetery is located 17 kilometres south of Ieper town centre, on a road leading from the Rijselseweg N365, which connects Ieper to Wijtschate, Mesen, Ploegsteert and on to Armentieres.
+Location Information: Maple Leaf Cemetery is located 14 kilometres south of Ieper town centre, on a road leading from the Rijselseweg, N365, which connects Ieper to Wijtschate, Mesen, Ploegsteert and on to Armentieres.
 From Ieper town centre the Rijselsestraat runs from the market square, through the Lille Gate (Rijselpoort) and directly over the crossroads with the Ieper ring road.
 The road name then changes to the Rijselseweg.
-2 kilometres after the village of Ploegsteert lies the left hand turning onto Witteweg (Chemin de la Blanche).
-The cemetery lies 500 metres after the first right hand turning from the Witteweg on the right hand side of the road.
+On reaching the village of Ploegsteert, turn right at the church onto rue du Romarin.
+At the end of this road lies the left hand turning onto Niepkerkestraat (for only 50 metres), then immediately right onto Zakstraat.
+The cemetery is located 50 metres beyond the right hand turning onto Zakstraat.

 Historical Information: Maple Leaf Cemetery was begun in December 1914 by fighting units and field ambulances, but from July 1915 to April 1916, the village was occupied by the advanced dressing station of the 3rd Canadian Field Ambulance and the cemetery thus acquired its present name.
 The last Commonwealth burial was made in December 1917, but German graves were added in April 1918 when the cemetery was in German hands.
 The cemetery contains 167 Commonwealth and nine German burials of the First World War.
 The cemetery was designed by G H Goldsmith.